If you prefer to use your own server, we've provided an installation script which does most of the work for you.

 Installing with the installation script

-If you have a clean installation of Debian Wheezy 64-bit or Ubuntu Precise, you can use an install script in our commonlib repository to set up a working instance of Alaveteli.
+If you have a clean installation of Debian Wheezy 64-bit or Ubuntu Trusty, you can use an install script in our commonlib repository to set up a working instance of Alaveteli.
 This is not suitable for production (it runs in development mode, for example) but should set up a functional installation of the site, which can send and receive email.

 Warning: only use this script on a newly installed server – it will make significant changes to your server’s setup, including modifying your nginx setup, creating a user account, creating a database, installing new packages etc.

 To download the script, run the following command: